Yahoo Answers: Top Contributor

 Out of these, none had an official status.
 This feature began on March 8, 2007.

 Staff

-Badge was seen under the name staff members of Yahoo!
+This badge was seen under the names of staff members of Yahoo!
 Answers.

 Official

 This type of badge was found on the name of celebrities (like mentioned above) and government departments like the health department.

 Knowledge Partners

 These badges were found under the name of the companies or organizations who share their personal knowledge and experience with the members of Yahoo!
 Answers.

 Academic studies

 A number of studies have looked at the structure of the community and the interaction between askers and responders.
 Studies of user typology on the site revealed that some users ("specialists") answered from personal knowledge while others ("synthesists") used external sources to construct answers – synthesists tending to accumulate more reward points.
 Adamic et al. looked at the ego networks of users and showed that it was possible to distinguish "answer people" from "discussion people" with the former found in specialist categories for factual information, such as mathematics and the latter more common in general interest categories, such as marriage and wrestling.
 They also showed that answer length was a good predictor of "best answer" choice.
 Kim and Oh looked at the comments given by users on choosing best answers and showed that content completeness, solution feasibility and personal agreement/confirmation were the most significant criteria.